-November’s New Moon in Sagittarius occurs at 7:18 AM EST on Tuesday the 29th, and you have plenty of time to observe the New Moon in that sign, unlike October’s New Noon, which required a little planning.
+November’s New Moon in Sagittarius occurs at 7:18 AM EST on Tuesday the 29th, and you have plenty of time to observe the New Moon in that sign, unlike October’s New Moon, which required a little planning.
 The Moon enters Sagittarius at 3:46 PM on Monday the 28th, and stays there until 11:08 PM on Wednesday the 30th, when it goes void of course.
 In simple terms, you have the nights of the 28th, 29th, and the early evening of the 30th to perform your New Moon ritual.
-Huzzah!
 Our busy schedules thank you.

 Sagittarius is my rising sign and I definitely have some strong Sag traits (teacher, anyone?) so this is great energy to harness.
 I’m especially excited about this lunar cycle because December 1st is the last day of classes for the semester, which marks my first complete semester teaching college.
 It also marks the beginning of a month long chunk of time I plan on devoting to writing.
 I have big plans!